Portugal Crypto Tax: The Ultimate Guide for 2026

 Following Portugal’s Personal Income Tax Code (PIT Code), crypto income is taxed as follows:

-01/ Personal income tax (Category B)
+1. Personal Income Tax (Category B)

 In Portugal, how your crypto income is taxed depends on the type of activity and the source of the income.
+Simply buying, holding, or transferring Bitcoin or other crypto-assets is not taxed.

-02/ Corporate income tax (Category E)
+2. Investment income (Category E)

+The tax is calculated based on the Euro value of the income when it is received.
 You can also include this income with your other earnings, such as salary or business income.
 If you choose this route, your income will be taxed at Portugal’s progressive income tax rates rather than the flat 28 percent.

-03/ Capital gains tax (Category G)
+3. Capital Gains Tax (Category G)

 When you sell crypto-assets at a profit, this is treated as capital gains income, known as Category G. Whether you pay tax depends mainly on how long you held the crypto before selling.